10 Shocking Facts About Counterfeit Electronics [Defense & Aerospace]

 We have an entire counterfeit assessment, known as a risk mitigation evaluation, intended to test, quarantine, and report suspect counterfeit electronic parts before they ever leave our facility, should they even be able to enter in the first place.

-Trenton Systems also has an ongoing membership with GIDEP, is TAA-compliant, undergoes internal and external audits to ensure adherence to the CPP, and has a purchasing philosophy of buying directly from original equipment manufacturers (OEMs), original component manufacturers (OCMs), and vetted, authorized distributors.
+Trenton Systems also has an ongoing membership with GIDEP, is TAA compliant, undergoes internal and external audits to ensure adherence to the CPP, and has a purchasing philosophy of buying directly from original equipment manufacturers (OEMs), original component manufacturers (OCMs), and other vetted, authorized distributors.

 Not to mention, our rugged computing solutions are made in the USA in our secure facility in Lawrenceville, Georgia.
 We also control both the design and manufacturing of our solutions, ensuring that we maintain a continuously tight grip on our supply chain.

 For more information on Trenton Systems' quality control system, visit our Policies, Compliance, and Government Information webpage or reach out to us directly.
-We're more than happy to answer your questions and tell you how we're securing your rugged computer every step of the way.
+We're more than happy to answer your questions and discuss how we're securing your rugged computer every step of the way.